kdd-group-6/KDD-group-6-project/README.md

 A word cloud chart is used to represent the relationship between the number of participants in each sport and country.
 From this map, we can extract information about the country with highest/least participation in each sport.

 3. Which gender has more participation in a given sport?
-A Stacked bar plot 1 is used to show the number of women and men participants in each sport.
+A Stacked bar plot is used to show the number of women and men participants in each sport.
 This map can be used to get information about which sport has the highest/lowest women/men participants.

 4. Countries and number of gold, silver and bronze medals.
-A bar chart is used to show the number of gold, silver and bronze medals won by each country.
+A Stacked Column chart is used to show the number of gold, silver and bronze medals won by each country.
 From this map, we can get information about countries with maximum number of medals, least number of medals, maximum/least number of gold/silver/bronze medals.

 5. Which country has the highest number of coaches?
 A bargraph map is used to show the number of coaches in each country.
 We can obtain information about the country that has the highest and lowest number of coaches using this map.